List of Kamen Rider Decade characters: Natsumi Hikari

 She occasionally keeps Tsukasa in line with the Hikari Family Secret Technique: Laughing Pressure Point (光家秘伝・笑いのツボ, Hikari-ke Hiden - Warai no Tsubo) but she had also used the technique on other people such as Yusuke and her grandfather.
 She also appears to have feelings for Tsukasa, or at least cares for his well-being, which is hinted during her conversation with Yusuke Onodera.
 Despite Narutaki's offer to save her, she refuses and chooses to see Decade's journey to the end.

 However she starts worrying during the time in the World of Hibiki after hearing from Narutaki that Decade's action is actually destroying the world.
 While in the World of Shinkenger, Natsumi assures Tsukasa that the Photo Studio is his home before her near-death experience by Apollo Geist in the World of RX, learning that Tsukasa used some of his life to save her later.
 It is only after their adventures in the World of Amazon that Natsumi ponders if there's a point behind their journey.

-In Kamen Rider Decade: The Last Story, Natsumi becomes Kamen Rider Kiva-la (仮面ライダーキバーラ, Kamen Raidā Kibāra) with the use of Kiva-la, but unlike Kiva, the belt does not materialize first and it does not require Kiva-la's bite.
+In Kamen Rider Decade: The Last Story, Natsumi becomes Kamen Rider Kiva-la (仮面ライダーキバーラ, Kamen Raidā Kibāra) with the use of Kiva-la, but unlike Kiva the belt does not materialize first and it does not require Kiva-la's bite.
 Instead, it is a kiss to the user's forehead, which then creates a heart-shaped emblem and she becomes the Kiva-la Belt (キバーラベルト, Kibāra Beruto) after transformation.
 Also different is that Kiva-la does not perch on her belt during the transformation.
-As Kamen Rider Kiva-la, Natsumi wields the Kiva-la Saber (キバーラサーベル, Kibāra Sāberu), with which she uses to perform the Sonic Stab (ソニックスタッブ, Sonikku Sutabbu) finisher.
-She can also use the butt of the Kiva-la Saber to perform a variation of her trademark "Laughing Pressure Point" with a Shocker Combatant as the target.
+As Kamen Rider Kiva-la, Natsumi wields the Kiva-la Saber (キバーラサーベル, Kibāra Sāberu), with which she can use the butt to perform a variation of her trademark "Laughing Pressure Point".
 Natsumi transforms into Kamen Rider Kiva-la to stop Decade Violent Emotion's rampage, being described as the only one able to do so.
-She later transforms to help Decade, Kuuga, and Diend in order to defeat the rest of Super Shocker, as well as rescue her grandfather from the Super Crisis Fortress.
+She later transforms to help Decade, Kuuga, and Diend defeat the rest of Super Shocker, as well as rescue her grandfather from the Super Crisis Fortress.
 Like Kiva, Kamen Rider Kiva-la's motif is that of a bat.

 Natsumi Hikari is portrayed by Kanna Mori (森 カンナ, Mori Kanna).